 We are living in a season were we are isolated from many of the people, places, and activities we love and enjoy.
 This can bring heavy hearts and even grief.
 But we have also been given an opportunity: we can choose to intentionality pursue God in this season of isolation.
 And when we do, we will begin to look like Jesus—even in a year full of surprises.

 College Park Member

-Katie Kerr has been a member of College Park for over 2 years, is former track and cross country athlete at Purdue University and leads a Small Group with her husband Caleb.
+Katie Kerr has been a member of College Park since 2018, is former track and cross country athlete at Purdue University and leads a Small Group with her husband Caleb.